• Recipes

 hokkaido pumpkin cut in half and deseeded.

-STEP 1: Prepare the pumpkin.
-Cut the pumpkin in half.
+STEP 1: Cut the pumpkin in half.
 Use a spoon to scrape out the pumpkin seeds.

 hokkaido pumpkin chopped into bite-sized cubes on a cutting board.